7 Common IT challenges

 Because many cyber-attacks begin with phishing emails, it’s highly important to train staff to identify these kinds of communications as early as possible.
 With the sophistication of technology available, it can often be difficult to detect a phishing email from a genuine email.
 However, there will be certain signifiers to help users distinguish between the two.
 These can include the email address it was sent from and the quality of content within the email, which can both be indicators of whether an email is a phishing attempt.

-Every business needs to back-up their data, no matter how small that business is as the risks far outweigh the cost.
-Regularly backing-up data is a critical element of any disaster recovery plan, and without it, your business will be highly vulnerable.
+Every business needs to back up its data, no matter how small that business is as the risks far outweigh the cost.
+Regularly backing up data is a critical element of any disaster recovery plan, and without it, your business will be highly vulnerable.
 It’s not only potential cyber-attacks that could put your data at risk, but also disgruntled employees, human error, system failures, and natural disasters.
-Businesses have a choice on how to back-up their data, whether that’s through having physical servers, storing your data in the cloud, or a hybrid of the two.
+Businesses have a choice on how to back up their data, whether that’s through having physical servers, storing your data in the cloud, or a hybrid of the two.
 It’s generally best practice to speak to an IT specialist to help you decide which option will better suit business needs.

 Entrusting IT to a single person can potentially cause a variety of difficulties for a business.
 If that person went on holiday, called in sick, or left the business, would your business still be able to run as normal?
 Another consideration to take into account would be that one IT person may not have all the specialist technical knowledge your business needs to undertake large projects or fix every issue employees may have, so you might need to source an external IT provider to help, which will come at an additional cost.